Some thoughts regarding Cohennet-Faulcon

 General discussion

 If Jean II and Claude II achieved the most successful career among the pre-1536 generations, during their children's generation the family again saw its highest prosperity.
 After that toward the end of the sixteenth century to the early seventeenth century, evidences give a negative impression.
 Pierre II and Phlibert are the last male members I could find.
 I made a list of more Faulcons in later period even down to the eighteenth century as Dubious Faulcons since I have no evidence to show if those persons were from our Faulcon or not.
 It is possible to think they just did not hold any office, just remained as landlord that is why their records are sparse.
 However it is more likely, that in contrast to Jean III's generation which had four or five men, in next generation we have only two and we are uncertain at all for the latter's sons — does it simply mean male line became extinct?
-However, if Dubious Faulcons were acutually decendants of our Faulcon then everything will be different.
+However again, if Dubious Faulcons were acutually decendants of our Faulcon then everything will be different.
 This is an open question for now.

 After c.
 1540, I could not find only one evidence of a Cohennet: one Gonet or Gunet Coennet was there at Saint-Julien, 1598 [Gonthier, Jean-François, La mission de saint François de Sales dans les bailliages de Chablais et Ternier-Gaillard : d'après des documents nouveaux, Annecy: F. Abry, 1891, p.233, left col. and Noms, par paroisses, des chefs de famille du diocèse de Genève ramenés au catholicisme en 1598, in MDAS, tome 2, 1880, pp.246ff., p.260, left col.] Also the "Fichier généalogique" in Le Benon, tome 3, pp.4ff., p.4 clearly mentions Cohennet St Julien 1550/1630.
 Curiously, both the 1598 list and Fichier généalogique did not mention to Faulcon (the subsequent lists of Fichier are: tome 4, tome 6.
 The first part of the list can be found in tome 2.)
 Also LE TRAITÉ DE SAINT-JULIEN (1603).
 2. LES NÉGOCIATIONS DU TRAITÉ DE SAINT-JULIEN (by Laurent Perrillat) mentions les Cohennet (again not Faulcon) as the possible house where the ambassadors negotiated.
 1598 list seems to have included only commoners which we can understand as the reason of absence of Faulcon.
 Anyway it suggests there was another Cohennet in Saint-Julien that implies, contrary to my assumption Cohennet in Saint-Julien can be, theoretically, traced long back.
 However how about the description of Fichier which says 1550/1630?
 Yet, even if there was a Cohennet family whose members were commoners, that does not affect that our Faulcon family did no more use Cohennet.